 After ironically taking out the android version of Hourman with an electromagnetc pulse, Triumph sat in Superman's meeting room chair.
 "After all these years...the throne's mine.
 This is the way it should have happened ten years ago."
 Steel disagreed, and ended up with his armor ripped off his body.
 John Henry Irons narrowly managed to escape into a vent shaft.
 Triumph's plan was to allow LKZ to defeat the combined might of the JLA and JSA, then ride in with his League to save the day.
 Pretty weak plan, especially after Batman learned of it, and took down the controlled Ray.
 Triumph retaliated successfully, beating both Batman and Superman.
 That is, until Steel turned the Watchtower's security system on Billy Mac.
 The Spectre finished the job, turning Triumph into a statue made of ice.
 It is unknown whether Triumph survived the destruction of the Watchtower a bit afterward, but he has not been seen since.

 Originally, Triumph drew power from Earth's magnetic field.
-He could manipulate electromagnetic energy, allowing him to fly, create forcefields, "read" electronic messages, trace energy signatures, emit energy pulses, manipulate objects, enhance his strength, and other formitable abilities.
-When empowered by 5th dimensional energies, he could mentally control people, had 360º "hyper-senses," super-speed, and could mentally syphon energy.
+He could manipulate electromagnetic energy, allowing him to fly, create forcefields, "read" electronic messages, trace energy signatures, emit energy pulses, manipulate objects, enhance his strength, and other formidable abilities.
+He could levitate other people, as well as create a stasis field within which no normal human could move.
+Triumph and his agents in the Machine wore energy-dampening suits which absorbed kinetic impact, allowing them to brush off hails of gunfire and major impacts with minimal injury.
+When empowered by 5th dimensional energies, he could mentally control people, had 360º "hyper-senses," super-speed, and could mentally siphon energy.
 Triumph claimed to be Superman's superior at this level, while slowly killing the Man of Steel by draining his solar cells.
-It is unknown if Triumph retained these powers after LKZ imprisonment.
+It is unknown if Triumph retained these powers after LKZ's imprisonment.